Why can’t I meet a decent guy?

 We’ve all done this.
 And we get it — good sex is good, and it can be hard to make smart decisions (or any decisions) when you’re low on sleep and high on all the dicking.

 But the majority of your life happens outside the bedroom.
 Spending all night blowing your mind/load with him is great, but you’ll get a better idea of how compatible you are during the daytime.
 Do you have things in common?
 Can you talk to him?
-Are you interested in knowing more about him, on top of where he likes to be tickled and what his jock smells like?
+Are you interested in knowing more about him, on top of where he likes to be tickled, what his jock smells like and how well he kisses?

 If the answer is ‘no’, then you’ve found a fantastic fuckbuddy, but probably not anything more.
 This is the best consolation prize you will ever get for anything in life, so try not to be too disappointed.